 - Colour, Write and Think About Nature – A Creative Exercise For Children: Instructions | Template

 - Grow Food In Your Garden

 - Take a Walk or Hike In Nature

-In completing these activities during October, think about how reconnecting with nature can continue past World Values Day.
+In completing these activities, think about how reconnecting with nature could continue past World Values Day.
 Create habits that last.